somhi/PCXT_DeMiSTify/neptuno/README.md

 * Load OS using Serial Rx/Tx interface using the two ps2 mouse pins.
 See pinout below.

+* With original IBM ROM  keyboard does not work very well.

 * Project already has the Demistify firmware already generated so if you have cloned recursively then you can open the project with Quartus

   ```sh